Christof/vim_tips/vim_tips.md

 if a search command finds nothing on the line).
 Commands can be added to a macro if the uppercase letter is used for the register.

+Macros can be edited directly in vim as text by putting the content of the register into the file.
+This can be achieved with `"{register}p` or with `:put {register}`.
+The later always puts the content into a new lines below the current line, which is preferable for editing a macro.
+To get the edited text back into the register `"{register}dd` or (`:da`) can be used.
+This could cause problems because it appends a trailing `^J` for the linebreak.
+To avoid this, this longer version can be used:
+`0"{register}y$dd`.
+An alternative to editing the macro in the text is to use Vim script functions like `substitute()`.
+A list of functions can be found in the help files: `:h function-list`.
+Subsititue can be used
+like: `:let @{register}=substitute(@{register}, '{pattern}', '{replacement}', '{options like g}'`.

 #### Executing macros in multiple files
 Macros can be executed in multiple files by putting all files which should be changed into the argument list (`:args {filepattern}`).
 The